dmazin/python-bitcask/notes.md

 OK, now things make a lot more sense.
 Binary, it is.

 Oh, one thing I forgot: the keydir needs to hold not just the offset, but also the length of the value to read.
 Otherwise, we don't know how much to read.

+It works!
+You can see the work in commit `51da2`.